Private Guided Tours of Portugal with Ana Sofia

 Cancellation Policy: Read our full terms here

-From there, we’ll move on to the World Heritage Site of Sintra, a lovely town that’s filled with palaces and castles.
-We’ll have a look at the National Palace (from the outside), go for a wander through town, getting a taste for the charming atmosphere, and will make our way a little outside it to see some of the gardens and beautiful scenery.
+On this full-day tour, we’ll take in the beautiful mountain town of Sintra and its iconic castles and palaces.
+While here, we'll go for a wander through town, getting a taste for the charming atmosphere, and will visit a palace or two and then make outside of town to see some of the gardens and beautiful scenery.

 Full-day Tour of Belém and Sintra